> > >

 The ILR Solution

-As we begin the process of authentic self-development, one of the first things we begin to notice is the presence of patterns in our lives.
+As we begin the process of authentic self-development, we become aware of the presence of patterns in our lives.

 These patterns shape our interpersonal relationships, guide our habits, and can range from purely neutral to outright problematic.
-Though it seems that awareness itself would provide the solution, this is often the hardest part of the process, as adding more to our already full plates can feel outright debilitating.
+Though it seems that awareness itself would provide the solution, this is actually the hardest part of the process.
+Adding more to a already full plate can feel outright debilitating.

-Awareness for its own sake is only the beginning.
-Lots of people know they are following patterns that do not serve them, but the solutions are harder to come by.
-The process itself is not linear.
-There are underlying mechanisms operating in complex ways to sustain what we already know.
-Like tangled roots reaching deep into the ground to keep an organism solidly in place, these mechanisms work to maintain a sense of ‘normalcy’, whether or not that normal includes unhealthy habits.
+Many of us know we are following patterns that do not serve us, but solutions are harder to come by.
+The process is not linear.
+When faced with change, unconscious defensive mechanisms engage to prevent motion.
+Like tangled roots reaching deep into the ground to keep an organism solidly in place, these mechanisms fight to preserve a sense of ‘normalcy’, unhealthy patterns and all.

-The Impasse Life Recovery approach to self-development directly addresses these mechanisms: where they emanate from, how they affect us and how to rewrite the patterns governing our lives.
-It is a process of uncovering why we operate in the ways that we do, to identify the knots in the roots, and untangle them so we can freely grow.
+The Impasse Life Recovery approach to self-development directly addresses these mechanisms: where they originate, how they operate within us, and how they prevent us from moving forward.
+It is a process of identifying knots in our roots, and untangling them so we can freely grow.

 The ILR program places you at the center of an expanding framework of life domains.
 The more you explore each domain, the clearer your trajectory becomes.
 At the end of the path are the ultimate rewards: self-actualization and an enhanced drive for life.

-Maybe you’ve noticed a pattern that keeps repeating.
-You’ve tried other approaches: therapy, self-help, or just stubbornly pressing forward.
-These approaches kept you moving, but you feel that something fundamental needs to shift.
+You have noticed a pattern that keeps repeating.
+You have tried other approaches: therapy, self-help, or just stubbornly pressing forward.
+These approaches kept you moving, but you still feel that something fundamental needs to change.

 The hardest part of self-development is making the conscious decision to begin.
 Often, we live so long within a certain framework that change may even feel threatening.
 We are taught to think in absolutes.
 Change implies something is wrong, and if we acknowledge that, it could mean that we are wrong, in our totality.